mixflame/SwissDB/README.md

 # SwissDb

-RubyMotion Android ActiveRecord-like ORM for SQLite
+RubyMotion Android ActiveRecord-like ORM for SQLite. **Known to work on RM 4.4 and not work on RM 4.5** A bug report has been submitted so we'll update this when that gets fixed.

 ## Installation